shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

 * **Region:** The physical location where the application's configuration data will be stored.
 -->

-Click **Create** to create a new application entry and register it with the Arcana network.

 ![Register dApp](/img/an_db_create_newapp_screen.png)

+Click **Create** to register your application with the Arcana Testnet (default network).

-!!! note
+!!! tip

-      Once an application entry is created, you can edit the application name and change it.
-To do that, you will need to click on the pen icon, update the name and press ++enter++ key.
+      After registration, you can change the application entry name by using the pen icon.
+Click ++enter++ in the editable text field to save the new application entry name.

-After a successful registration, you will see the application dashboard screen:
+After a successful registration, you will see the application dashboard screen for 'Testnet' configuration profile (default).

 ![New app dashboard](/img/an_db_new_app_screen.png)

-The application dashboard screen displays usage statistics and application configuration settings.
-By default, 'Testnet' configuration profile is created.
-Developers can specify application settings to manage user onboarding options and Arcana wallet user experience.
+Application dashboard screen displays per application usage statistics.
+Use the LHS navigation and choose *Configure* to view and edit configuration settings.
+Refer to the next section for details.

-Every registered application shows up as a card on the Arcana dashboard *Manage Apps* screen next to the *Create New App** wizard:
+Every registered application shows up as a card on the Arcana dashboard *Manage Apps* screen next to the *Create New App* wizard.
+You can view the list of all registered applications for a developer account in the form of cards.

 ![New app card](/img/an_db_new_app_card.png)